stellar-deprecated/docs/guides/anchor/3-federation-server.md

 </code-example>

-The actual URL for your federation server can be anything you like—it can be at your `www` subdomain but on a different path, it can be at a different port, or it can be on a different domain entirely. **However, it must be available via HTTPS with a valid SSL certificate.**
+The actual URL for your federation server can be anything you like—it can be at your `www` subdomain but on a different path, it can be at a different port, or it can be on a different domain entirely. **However, it must be available via HTTPS with a valid SSL certificate.**[^ssl]

 ### Send a Federation request